Five Kooky Cat Breeds

 Other than the hair condition, these cats are strikingly normal.
 But they look cool!

 5. Scottish Fold

 The whimsical appearance of this breed is caused by yet another genetic mutation.
-Fortunately, the Scottish Folds' big selling point are the ears, otherwise they look like regular cats.
+Fortunately, the Scottish Folds' big selling point is the ears, otherwise, they look like regular cats.

 Their owlish appearance is a product of selective breeding.
 The perfect Scottish fold has a rounded head, with ears that lay flat back.
 Bred with American and British shorthairs, they are now one of the more expensive breeds on the market.